osaukh/mobile_computing_lab/Course_Organization.md

 ### Assistance
 * 	Olga is available in WebEx 3-5pm every scheduled appointment.
-* 	Peter (peter.prodinger at student.tugraz.at) will help you to fix coding issues in the lab (Technische Informatik Nord, IE01074).
+* 	Michael (michael.poelzl at student.tugraz.at) will help you to fix coding issues in the lab (Technische Informatik Nord, IE01074).
 Approach him on Slack or email him if you need help.
 * 	It's easier to help if you use GitHub / GitLab / Google Colab and we can access your code!

 ### Hints